 In addition to teaching and research assistantships, the College of Arts and Sciences also awards 10 Dean's Fellowships per year to graduate students in the College.
 These highly competitive awards are granted across the College and come with a $5,000 stipend supplement for each of the first two years of study.

-The Humanities Fellowship program, offered by the College of Arts and Sciences (CoAS), promotes undergraduate research in the humanities and social sciences.
-Selected undergraduates receive a $4,000 stipend to conduct research with CoAS faculty members over the summer term.
-Eligible students must be enrolled in humanities or social science programs in the College of Arts and Sciences, and must be of at least sophomore standing.
-Applications are typically due at the beginning of April each year.
-For more information, please contact Simone Schlichting-Artur, EdD, at email@example.com@drexel.edu.
-To view projects currently available, please visit the project page.
+The CoAS Fellowship program, offered by the College of Arts and Sciences (CoAS), promotes undergraduate research in the sciences, humanities and social sciences.
+Selected undergraduates receive a $4,000 stipend to conduct research with CoAS faculty members.
+Eligible students must be enrolled in a major in the College of Arts and Sciences, and must be at least in their second year.
+For more information, please contact Dan Marenda, PhD, at email@example.com or Alexander Friedlander, PhD, at firstname.lastname@example.org.
+To view projects currently available, please visit the CoAS Fellowships webpage.

 The Maryanoff Summer Fellowship program allows four outstanding students the opportunity to conduct paid research in chemistry for a period of up to 10 weeks in the summer.
 This program is open to all Drexel freshmen who are enrolled in the following majors: chemistry, biological sciences, environmental science, mathematics, nutrition & food science, physics, psychology and science (undecided).
 Applicants must have a cumulative GPA of 3.0 or higher.
 Applications are typically due at the beginning of May each year.
 For more information, contact the Department of Chemistry at 215.895.2638.